hpgavin/multivarious/README.md

 * If you have not yet installed Python or VS Code, install Python (via [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install)) and VS Code (via its [download page](https://code.visualstudio.com/Download))

-* Configure VS Code:  <br>
+* To configure VS Code, open VS Code and ...

-  VS Code > File > Preferences > Settings > Search Settings ... enter: python terminal execute ... click the checkbox <br>
+  VS Code > File > Preferences > Settings > Search Settings ... <br> enter: python terminal execute ... <br> click the checkbox

-  VS Code > File > Preferences > Settings > Search Settings ... enter: python terminal launch > Enter in settings.json ... and edit the following line, as shown below
+  VS Code > File > Preferences > Settings > Search Settings ... <br> enter: python terminal launch > Enter in settings.json ... <br> edit the following line, as shown below
   ```
   "python.terminal.launchArgs": ["-i"]
   ```
   Save your changes to this settings.json file and close the VS Code edit window.

-* Set the PYTHONPATH environment variable <br>
+* Set the PYTHONPATH environment variable using (A) or (B) below

-  * **Within VS Code:** <br>
-    * Save a .env file to directories containing code that will make use of multivarious. <br>
-      The .env file contains one of the following two lines ...
+  * **(A) For your VS Code installation, edit .vscode/settings.json :**

+    Open a terminal application and navigate to your multivarious/examples/.vscode directory
     ```bash
-      PYTHONPATH=%USERPROFILE%\Desktop\Code\multivarious     # Windows
-      PYTHONPATH=$HOME/Desktop/Code/multivarious             # macOS and linux
+    cd ~/Desktop/Code/multivarious/examples/.vscode
     ```
-      You may use VS Code to create and save the .env file ... <br>
-      VS Code > File > New File ...
-Text File > copy the appropriate line above and paste it into the VS Code editor.   <br>
-      If you did not install multivarious into the Code directory on your Desktop, change "Desktop/Code" to match your selected installation directory. <br>
-      Save-As using the filename .env <br>
-      Now that you have a .env file, you may copy it to any directory containing python code that will make use of multivarious

-    * Tell VS Code to use .env in any directory containing python <br>
-      VS Code > File > Preferences > Settings > Search Settings ... python env file <br>
-      Within the textbox enter:
+    open your settings.json file using one of these commands ...
     ```bash
-      ${workspaceFolder}/.env
+    notepad  settings.json     # Windows
+    TextEdit settings.json     # macOS
+    Gedit    settings.json     # linux
     ```

-  * **For your OS ...
-Windows, macOS, linux:** <br>
-    (uneccessary if you are using only VS Code and if the .env file is saved to your workspace directory) <br>
+    and edit the section your settings.json file corresponding to your OS by:

-    Edit your profile directly:  <br>
+    * changing ... <USERNAME> ... to the login ID for your computer
+    * changing ...
+Desktop/Code ... (or Desktop\\\\Code) to the path of your multivarious installation (e.g., Desktop/stuff/Code)

+    Save and exit your editor.

+    Verify that your edits have taken effect by running verify_path_import.py from the multivarious/examples folder.

+    Copy your edited .vscode directory to any directory that contains python code which makes use of multivarious.

+  * **(B) For your computer, edit your profile directly :**

-    Open a terminal application and edit your profile using one of the following three commands ...
+    Open a terminal application and edit your profile using one of these commands ...
     ```bash
     notepad     $PROFILE       # Windows
     TextEdit ~/.zprofile       # macOS
     Gedit     ~/.profile       # linux
     ```
-    Copy one of the following two lines below and paste into your profile. <br>
+    Copy one of the lines below and paste it into your profile.
     ```bash
     $env:PYTHONPATH="$env:PYTHONPATH;%USERPROFILE%\Desktop\Code\multivarious/" # Windows
     export PYTHONPATH="$PYTHONPATH:$HOME/Desktop/Code/multivarious/"           # macOS and linux
     ```
-    If you did not install multivarious into the Code directory on your Desktop, change "Desktop/Code" to match your selected installation directory <br>
+    If you did not install multivarious into the Code directory on your Desktop, change ...
+Desktop/Code ... (or Desktop\\Code) to match your selected installation directory.

     Save your profile and close your editor.

-    Activate these changes by typing one of the following three commands into the terminal ...
+    Activate your edits by typing one of theses commands into the terminal ...
     ```bash
     . $PROFILE                 # Windows
     source ~/.zprofile         # macOS
     source ~/.profile          # linux
     ```
-    Confirm the change has taken effect by typing the one of the following two commands into the terminal ...
+    Verify the edits have taken effect by typing the one of these commands into the terminal ...
     ```bash
     echo $env:PYTHONPATH       # Windows
     echo $PYTHONPATH           # macOS and linux
     ```
-    If the terminal shows that your PYTHONPATH is set as indended, it has worked. <br>
+    If the terminal shows that your PYTHONPATH is set as indended, it has worked.
-    VS Code will now find multivarious without the need for a .env file.
+    VS Code will now find multivarious without the need for a .vscode/settings.json file.